GIMIudg/cellAI/README.md

 Submit a pull request with a clear description of your changes.

 ## License
-CELLAI is released under the MIT License.
+CELLAI is released under the UdeG License.
 See the LICENSE file for more details.

 ## Contact
 For any questions or inquiries, feel free to reach out to our team at german.preciat@academicos.udg.mx